 OTT: the exciting future of digital advertising10 February, 2021

-Have you ever watched TV through a non-cable or satellite provider like HULU or your Samsung TV and a targeted local commercial pops on?
+Have you ever watched on Hulu or your Samsung TV and a commercial pops on for a local business that sells a product or service that it right up your alley?
 Well, that, my friends, is OTT.
 OTT stands for "Over the Top."
 The acronym has something to do with being over the top of cable and satellite.
 It's not the best name, but it is a tremendous opportunity for reaching the right audience.
 OTT can be a bit confusing, and we imagine it will evolve dramatically in the future, but here is what it is and how it works today.

 Everyone’s consuming streamed content